Antinuclear antibody panelANA; ANA panel; ANA reflexive panel; SLE - ANA; Systemic lupus erythematosus - ANA

 Why the Test is Performed

-You may need this test if you have signs of an autoimmune disorder, particularly systemic lupus erythematosus.
-This test may be done if you have unexplained symptoms such as arthritis, rashes, or chest pain.
+You may need this test if you have signs of an autoimmune disorder, such as unexplained symptoms including arthritis, rashes, fevers or chest pain.
+Suspected systemic lupus erythematosus may be the most common reason why the test is done.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.